-Everyone has thought of what it would be like to be a super-secret spy.
+Everyone has thought of what it would be like to be a super-top-secret spy.
 Go on a secret mission with your kid to get a sandwich or snack.
-While you move toward the kitchen, pretend your spouse or other objects in the house are obstacles.
+As you move toward the kitchen, pretend your house is littered with booby traps and obstacles.
 Help your kid dodge infrared laser beams and security cameras.
-It’ll be a workout and an adventure for the both of you.
+It’ll be a workout and an adventure for both of you.

 17. Dream job

-Maybe your kid has dreams of becoming a prima ballerina or the next Steph Curry.
-Help them create the moment of their dreams and put on a show or the game of their careers.
-This will not only encourage your kids to follow their dreams but it’s also fun to pretend your dreams have already come true.
-You can help them by describing a situation that relates to their careers while they act it out.
-It’s ok if things get carried away.
+Does your kid dream of becoming a prima ballerina or the next Steph Curry?
+Help them create the moment of their dreams and put on the show or game of their “careers!”
+Not only will this encourage your kid to pursue their goals, but it’s fun to pretend your dreams have already come true.
+Narrate an event that relates to their dream job as they act it out.
+And it’s totally OK if things get carried away.

 Tap into your kiddo’s artistic side by having them draw a face with other children.
 Start the picture by drawing an oval for the face.
 You can give a background story for the faceless person, or you can let the kids create one.
 The first child should draw the head and hair.
 Then have another kid add the eyes, eyebrows, and lashes.
 Continue doing this until the face is complete.
 By allowing each child to take turns drawing different parts of the face, you’re promoting good social skills and allowing them to put their vision on paper.
 After the picture is complete, have the children explain why they drew features the way they did.

 If you’re a Gilmore Girls fan, this one’s for you.
 Tell your child that their socks are magic and if they kick, they will take them anywhere they want to go.
 You can visit a jungle and wrestle tigers or swim with the Loch Ness monster at the bottom of the lake.
 This game will jump-start your kid’s imagination and leave you both dizzy with adventure.